JupiterOne-Archives/docs-old/faqs/faqs-account-billing.md

 `HostAgent`        | A software agent or sensor that runs on a host/endpoint. | Yes `Image`            | A system image.
 For example, an AWS AMI (Amazon Machine Image). | No `Incident`         | An operational or security incident. | Yes `Internet`         | The Internet node in the graph.
-There should be only one Internet node. | Yes `IpAddress`        | An re-assignable IpAddress resource entity.
+There should be only one Internet node. | No `IpAddress`        | An re-assignable IpAddress resource entity.
 Do not create an entity for an IP Address _configured_ on a Host.
 Use this only if the IP Address is a reusable resource, such as an Elastic IP Address object in AWS. | No
 `Key`              | An ssh-key, access-key, api-key/token, pgp-key, etc. | Yes `Logs`             | A specific repository or destination containing application, network, or system logs. | Yes